MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-partner.md

 ## Add a partner to an existing subscription

+### Add a partner using the new admin center

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.